Diffusion-based size determination of solute particles: a method adapted for postsynaptic proteins

 Abstract

-The postsynaptic density (PSD) is a complex, multi-layered protein network largely situated on the internal surface of the postsynaptic membrane, with receptor proteins extending it across the membrane.
-It is the first processing unit for incoming synaptic transmissions, and changes in its internal structure exhibit a strong correlation with synaptic strength and plasticity.
-These structural changes are largely governed by multivalent interactions between its components, leading to complex formation and, under certain circumstances, protein phase separation.
-Here we present an experimental method for detecting specific PSD proteins as well as their complexes via their diffusion.
-The method requires a fluorescent labelling technique that does not disrupt the function of labelled proteins, a microfluidic device that can maintain laminar flow for labelled protein solutions, a microscope that can record the fluorescent signal emitted by these solutions, and an analytic software package that can process the collected experimental data and convert them into approximate particle sizes.
+The postsynaptic density (PSD) is a complex, multi-layered protein network largely situated on the internal surface of the postsynaptic membrane.
+It is the first processing unit for incoming synaptic transmissions, and changes in its internal structure are associated with synaptic strength and plasticity.
+These structural changes are largely governed by multivalent interactions between its components.
+The in vitro characterization of such complexes requires unbiased methods that can be used to estimate the size of the emerging assemblies for systems with multiple possible stoichiometries.
+Here we present an experimental method for detecting specific PSD proteins as well as their complexes based on their diffusion in a microfluidic environment.
+The method requires a fluorescent labelling technique that does not disrupt the function of labelled proteins, a microfluidic device that can maintain laminar flow for protein solutions, a microscope that can record the fluorescent signal emitted by these solutions, and an analytic software package that can process the collected experimental data and convert them into approximate particle sizes.
+We demonstrate the applicability of our method on protein constructs of various postsynaptic proteins, including the multivalent assembly between GKAP and LC8.

 Article activity feed